simbo1905/thinbus-php-srp-demo/README.md

 php -S localhost:8000
 ```

 This lets you try this demo with your PHP version and use browser developer tools to inspect the AJAX traffic.
-Note the built in webserver is very slow compared with a real PHP server install.
+Note the built in webserver is very slow compared to a real PHP server install.

 There is also an alternative [thinbus-php-demo2 by Benny Nissen](https://bitbucket.org/beastybeast/thinbus-php-demo2/overview).

 ## Using In Your Application

 This work is based on [Ruslan Zazvacky's SRP PHP demo](https://github.com/RuslanZavacky/srp-6a-demo) and registers users into a SQLite database.
 It is very artificial as it only uses AJAX to confirm that authentication is successful.
-With a real application upon successful authentication the login page should load the main application page.
+With a real application post authentication the browser should load a main application
-That would force the browser to unload the login page HTML containing the password and also delete the Thinbus SRP JavaScript object in the browser that holds traces of the password as recommended on the [Thinbus page](https://bitbucket.org/simon_massey/thinbus-srp-js).
+page in a traditional (not AJAX) way to force the cleanup of any traces of the password as recommended on the [Thinbus page](https://bitbucket.org/simon_massey/thinbus-srp-js).

 The core PHP library files are in the `thinbus` folder: